Individual results may vary

 - Chest/Male breasts

 This procedure may be performed alone, or in combination with other cosmetic surgical procedures.
 One of my favorite applications is to combine liposuction with an abdominoplasty/tummy tuck.
-Liposuction will thin and shape the abdominal skin, then the abdominoplasty will tighten the abdominal muscles and remove the excess skin.
+Liposuction will thin and shape the abdominal skin, whereas the abdominoplasty will tighten the abdominal muscles and remove the excess skin.
 Each of the two procedures address a different problem, be it excess skin or excess fat.
 The result is a much shapelier and defined abdomen.* Just about any portion of the body with excess fat under the skin can be safely treated with VASER.
 In order to determine how much fat can be safely removed, a personal consultation is necessary.
 The goals remain, creating a slimmer, more shapely, and defined you.

 It is a misconception to believe that a thin person is not a candidate for liposuction.
-A thin person may still have small isolated excesses of skin such as in the outer thighs.
-Or they may benefit from the improved definition that precisely targeted removal of small excesses of fat may bring.
+A thin person may still have small isolated excesses of skin such as in the abdomen or outer thighs.
+Anyone may benefit from the improved definition that precisely targeted removal of small, medium and larger excesses of fat may bring.

 Prior to entering the operating room, with you in the standing position and the assistance of a long mirror for you to see, I will mark the problems areas with skin markers of several different colors.
 This information will assist me in determining how much fat to remove from the individual areas, as well as noting the areas that will receive fat transfer.

 A nurse will escort you into the operating room, and you will lie down on the operating table.
 The anesthesiologist will start an intravenous line (IV), place monitoring EKG pads on your chest and you will begin to receive anesthesia: sedation or general anesthesia.
 Smaller areas can be performed with local anesthesia if you so desire.

-Once you are under anesthesia, and your skin is treated with antiseptic and sterile drapes placed, I will then mark specific areas for tiny incisions, approximately ¼ inch in length.
+Once you are under anesthesia, your skin is treated with antiseptic and sterile drapes placed, I will then mark specific areas for tiny incisions, approximately ¼ inch in length.
 These will be later used for the metal tubes, or cannulae, to pass into the skin to inject fluid and then remove the fat.